AqwamCreates/DataPredict/docs/API/Models.md

 # [API Reference](../API.md) - Models

 * Remember!
-This is source available library and not open-source one!
+This is source-available library and not open-source one!
 You may have a look at more details [here](https://github.com/AqwamCreates/DataPredict/blob/main/docs/DataPredictLibrariesLicensingAgreements.md).

 * If you wonder what are the most high-value use cases that helps with revenue and retention generation this DataPredict™, you can view them [here](../HighValueProjectTutorials.md)!